inblocks/precedence/README.md

 The returned document contains information related to the block the record belongs to:
 - `index` is the block number that contains this record;
-- `proof` is an array that contains the agnostic proof-of-existence of this record is the block.
+- `proof` is an array that contains the agnostic proof-of-existence of this record in the block.

 How to prove:
-- the fingerprint of `provable` is equal to `hash` value: `7c999a9e5217862dc8e075f0f68e8caadf210ec12aec18805c267b5e669d1d36
+- the fingerprint of `provable` is equal to the `hash` value: `7c999a9e5217862dc8e075f0f68e8caadf210ec12aec18805c267b5e669d1d36`
 ```bash
 echo -n '{"seed":"b3398bed0c074f5ccaee29fe557be2c5c90834316396f8955a93939f63c0e1bb","id":"3a31d56747785fafe73bc6745a1d21c6b8c38d14b7573fa3fe30745aded1e2c4","data":"c41b74145fc03ef6fdb082e44af2df97aaa841d872551c44b014d34b0c2430b5","chains":{},"previous":[]}' | sha256sum | cut -d' ' -f1
 ```